 What is an Industrial Blower?

 In layman’s terms, a blower is a device that increases the velocity of air that is passed through it.
 An industrial blower is a device that enhances the airflow and pushes out the air by imparting energy to increase its pressure and speed, effectively and efficiently using an electric motor, impeller, and airfoils.
-The purpose and sole function of industrial blowers are to be a permanent addition to a workspace to increase airflow so that you are able to remove contaminants, dust, dirt, and other particulates.
+The purpose and sole function of industrial blowers is to be a permanent addition to a workspace to increase airflow so that you can remove contaminants, dust, dirt, and other particulates.